 The market is also witnessing a trend toward adaptive reuse, with older buildings being repurposed to meet modern demands.
 This shift reflects the city’s commitment to preserving its historic architecture while accommodating contemporary business needs.

-The retail real estate market in Charleston is characterized by limited supply and high demand.
+The retail estate market in Charleston is characterized by limited supply and high demand.
 With only 3.4% of retail space available, vacancy rates are among the lowest in the nation.
 This scarcity has led to increased leasing activity and rising rental rates, particularly in suburban areas like Summerville and Mount Pleasant .

 Tourism plays a significant role in driving retail demand, with the historic downtown area attracting visitors year-round.
 Additionally, the influx of new residents has spurred growth in suburban retail centers, catering to a diverse consumer base.